 Risk Management

-The mathematics of survival.
-Position sizing, stop placement, and protecting your capital.
+The mathematics of survival. , placement, and protecting your capital from both market losses AND silent erosion.

 Position Sizing